Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 Pipeline Management Essentials: Tracking, Managing, and Optimizing

-- Core information: Customer details, project scope, estimated value, expected close date
+Every opportunity must be captured in a centralized system (CRM) with:- Core information: Customer details, project scope, estimated value, expected close date

 - Current stage: Clear indication of where opportunity sits in pipeline